-Robocopy is included into MS Windows operating system as a default package for all versions starting from Vista.
-Robocopy is the Windows alternative to the famous Linux-based “rsync”.
-The tool is designed for reliable copying or mirroring while maintaining the permissions, attributes, owner information, timestamps and properties of the objects copied.
+Robocopy is the Windows alternative to the well-known, open source, Linux-based “rsync”.
+Both Robocopy and Rsync are designed for reliable copying while maintaining file metadata such as permissions, extended attributes, owner information, timestamps, and properties of the objects copied.

 Robocopy Moves Files

 Robocopy is able to:

 - Move folders/files with content to different locations.

 - Mirror folders/files using the /mir command.

 The functionality of Robocopy to move files is quite simple.
 The tool is usually used in order to synchronize (/mir) data and to distribute files and changes.